Excorporation: Criticism

 Several sociological authors have criticized Fiske's theory of excorporation, primarily for its overarching simplicity and its unfocused basis.

 Deborah Cook, in her 1992 article "Ruses de Guerre: Baudrillard and Fiske on Media Reception" argues that excorporation is not necessarily a political or even meaningful activity, as Fiske claims.
 Under Fiske’s theory, the process of excorporating creates meaning, be it as simple as personalizing a commercial commodity.
 However, Cook argues that Fiske attempts "to locate resistance in a set of largely unconscious, unfocused, and apolitical activities...Fiske's analyses are undisciplined by any interpretive methods," therefore implying that not every act of excorporation necessarily contains meaning.

 Ray Browne, of Bowling Green University, agrees with Cook's assertion, explaining that Fiske "looks upon popular culture as a portion of the life actions and fluids which constitute all of society, and in so doing, Fiske seems to limit the totality of culture, or to misunderstand it."
-Fiske’s detractors seem to find the theory of excorporation too simplistic and overarching to be effective.